Table of Contents Show

 - Sketch Initial Bubbles: Using a pencil, lightly sketch circles to represent each space, adjusting sizes as needed to reflect priorities.

-- Connect Spaces: Draw lines or arrows between bubbles to showcase the desired flows and relationships based on the project’s specific needs.
+- Connect Spaces: Draw lines or arrows between bubbles to show the desired flows and relationships based on the project’s specific needs.

 - Adjust for Clarity: Review and adjust the sketch, ensuring the diagram is clear and accurately represents the intended spatial relationships.